consensus-shipyard/mir/docs/README.md

 Multiple implementations of a module can exist.
 When instantiating a _Node_, the library user chooses which module implementations to use.
-This is done by means of the [_Modules_](/pkg/modules/modules.go) object passed to the `mirbft.NewNode()` function.
+This is done by means of the [_Modules_](/pkg/modules/modules.go) object passed to the `mir.NewNode()` function.
-The user instantiates the desired modules, groups them in a _Modules_ object and passes this object to `mirbft.NewNode()`.
+The user instantiates the desired modules, groups them in a _Modules_ object and passes this object to `mir.NewNode()`.
-The library provides default module implementations (not yet - TODO) for the user to use out of the box, but the user is free to supply its own ones.
+The library provides default implementations of some modules for the user to use out of the box, but the user is free to supply its own ones.

-The following modules constitute the MirBFT implementation (not all of them are implemented yet - TODO).
+The following modules constitute the Mir implementation (not all of them are implemented yet).
-- [Net](/pkg/modules/net.go) sends messages produced by MirBFT through the network.
+- [Net](/pkg/modules/net.go) sends messages produced by Mir through the network.
 - [Hasher](/pkg/modules/hasher.go) computes hashes of requests and other data.
 - [Crypto](/pkg/modules/crypto.go) performs cryptographic operations (except for computing hashes).
 - [App](/pkg/modules/app.go) implements the user application logic.
 The user is expected to provide this module.